MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 ## Automate governance controls

-In addition to monitoring, you can apply the following AWS governance actions to remediate threats:
+In addition to monitoring, you can apply and automate the following AWS governance actions to remediate threats:

 * Make an S3 bucket private